sergei-nntu/orm-ros/README.md

 # orm-ros
-ROS Package for ORM-1 Open Robotic Manipulator
+ROS 2 Work space for ORM-1 Open Robotic Manipulator

 This project is a clone of the repository: